NateRex/malmo-extension/README.md

 ___
 ## **Developer Setup** ##

-These instructions are for people who would like to clone this repository make changes and add functionality for future releases of malmo-extension.
+These instructions are for people who would like to clone this repository to make changes and add functionality for future releases of malmo-extension.

 1. [Download the latest _prebuilt_ version of the Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases).
 Unzip the directory.